TGenNorth/ISGPipeline/README.txt

 --------------------------------------------------------------------------------

 ISGPipeline is a java program that combines SNPs into a matrix for genotyping.
-Functionality includes snp calling using solsnp and/or mummer, identification of ambiguous SNPs, identification of regions of no coverage using samtools and mummer, and annotation of SNPs using genbank.
+Functionality includes snp calling using gatk and/or mummer, identification of ambiguous SNPs, identification of regions of no coverage using samtools and mummer, and annotation of SNPs using genbank.